 The exact language in the bill is as follows (emphasis added):

 “No later than 120 days after the adoption of this decision, the Commission will implement the NEM 2.0 tariff sunset marking the end of the Sunset Period, at which time no additional customers will be permitted to take service under the NEM 2.0 tariff.
 Joint Utilities recommend establishing the eligibility for inclusion in the Sunset Period based on the interconnection application date.
 The Commission adopts this policy.

 “(T)he interconnection application date is defined as the submission date of an application that is free of major deficiencies and includes a complete application, a signed contract, a single-line diagram, a complete California Contractors License Board Solar Energy System Disclosure Document, a signed California Solar Consumer Protection Guide, and an oversizing attestation (if applicable).”

 That doesn’t leave a lot of time.
 If you think you want solar panels on your California home, the time to get quotes is right now.
 Solar installers across the state are going to be very busy submitting interconnection applications between now and April 14th, 2023.
 Get in line soon.

 What NEM 3.0 could mean for solar savings

-Under the proposed changes outlined above, a homeowner choosing solar in California would be in for a much different experience going solar.
+Under the proposed changes outlined above, a homeowner who gets solar panels installed in California would save significantly less than someone who goes solar today.

 What happens next